-Installing GemStone/S 64 Bit Version 3.7
+Installing GemStone/S 64 Bit Version 3.6.7

-This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.7.

-For new users, we recommend that you set up GemStone initially on a single machine, to ensure that all the pieces work together.
+This chapter describes the procedure for installing GemStone/S 64 BitTM version 3.6.7.
+We recommend that you set up GemStone initially on a single machine, to ensure that all the pieces work together.
 Further setup to run a distributed system are described in the System Administration Guide.
 You will need to adjust the installation process to meet your specific needs.